chris3024/chris3024.github.io/index.md

 ### Code Review Video

-In this code review video, I break down the original artifacts by describing their origins and how the code functions.
+In this code review video, I describe the original artifacts and their origins and how the code functions.
 I also touch upon some of the faults that I found in the code.
 Finally, I break down the planned enhancements for the code and how it aligns with the course outcomes.
 <div style="position: relative;">
   <iframe width="560" height="315"